Rights of Access

 You will also be informed by the 20th working day if the information you have requested is exempt from disclosure.

-- Acknowledge your request by the 5th working day.
-If you make your request by email to [email protected] then your request will be instantly acknowledged and the Council will not issue an acknowledgement letter unless you specifically ask.
+- acknowledge your request by the 5th working day.
+If you make your request by email to [email protected] then your request will be instantly acknowledged and we will not issue an acknowledgement letter unless you specifically ask

 - Clock stops between the issue of a Fees Notice and fee being paid

-- Clock stops if the Council cannot identify the information you require.
-This may be because we needs to clarify your request before we can proceed or your request is too vague or vast.
+- Clock stops if we cannot identify the information you require.
+This may be because we need to clarify your request before we can proceed or your request is too vague or vast

 - Clock may be stopped to enable the Public Interest test to be assessed

-- You will be informed if this happens and given a new date by which the Council agrees to respond by.
+- You will be informed if this happens and given a new date by which we agree to respond by